 Another key organ is the liver which can’t do its job well if it is spending lots of effort processing toxins including alcohol!

 Barry Murray is an expert on fat adaptation and has many anecdotes as well as solid scientific evidence for how butter and eggs can not only fuel your extensive activity but also make you healthier overall.
 One thing I didn’t know before is that the body burns saturated fats cleanly and efficiently with much less oxidative stress from free radicals than using carbohydrates.
 The body’s insulin reactivity becomes better, reducing the chances of type 2 diabetes and energy spikes through the day.

-Becoming a fat burning machine does take many months and has to be done gradually – you can’t switch your diet overnight but when well-managed, the fat burning machine can eventually produce up to 1000 kCal/hr – enough for top level Ironman and marathon competition.
+Becoming a fat-burning machine does take many months and has to be done gradually – you can’t switch your diet overnight but when well-managed, the fat-burning machine can eventually produce up to 1000 kCal/hr – enough for top-level Ironman and marathon competition.
 Barry had lots of suggestions for how to manage this transition including intermittent fasting and training on empty, which apparently isn’t as painful as it sounds because the nature of your hunger changes as the adaptation progresses.
-The low glucose state also triggers mitochondrial production via AMPK signaling.
+The low glucose state also triggers mitochondrial production via AMPK signalling.

 Nutrition & Heart Rate Variability (HRV)